 (Recycling collection in the 2000s before automated trucks)

 Starting in 2005, Madison began what's called "automated collection" of recycling.
 This is basically the same recycling collection method you see today.
 A collection vehicle with one operator pulls up to a stop, uses a robot arm to extend from the vehicle to grab a collection cart.
 The mechanical arm lifts the cart and dumps the contents into the top of the truck.

 (First model of automated recycling collection trucks in 2005.)

-Collecting recycling this way made the service much safer and faster for the work force.
+Automated recycling collection makes the service much safer and faster for the work force.
 They no longer needed to lift heavy bags of mixed recycling and cumbersome bundles of newspapers.

 (Automated collection trucks in 2018)